Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Birkhoff normal form

-Note that $H_2\in \mathcal{F}_{2,2}^{\textrm{inv}}$ and that $H\in \mathcal{F}_{2,\geq 2}$.
+Note that $\rho I\in \mathcal{F}_{2,2}^{\textrm{inv}}$ and that $H\in \mathcal{F}_{2,\geq 2}$.

-In what follows, we organize the procedure in two steps, by solving cohomological equations, first in $\mathcal{F}^0$ modulo $\mathcal{F}^{\mathrm{inv}}$, and then in $\mathcal{F}^{\mathrm{inv}}$.
-This choice is due to the specific Poisson bracket properties in those spaces, stated in the following lemma.
+In what follows, we organize the procedure in two steps: \begin{itemize} \item In the first step, we get a normal form $H\sim \rho I + \sum _{j=2}^{+\infty} \rho_j I^j $ with $\rho_j$ homogeneous of degree $2-j$ on $\Sigma ^+$.
+This normal form is valid in any open subset $U$ of $M$ on which $D$ is trivial. \item In the second step, we remove all terms $\rho_j I^j$ (the ``invariant part'') in an open set that may be smaller. \end{itemize} This choice is due to the specific Poisson bracket properties that are satisfied in those spaces, and which are stated in the following lemma.

+All Poisson brackets are now taken with respect to the symplectic form $\tilde{\omega }$ (or its restriction to one of the factors of $\Sigma^+_U \times \R^2$), and in order to keep readability we drop the index $\tilde{\omega }$ in the Poisson brackets.

 \begin{lemma} For all integers $j$ and $k$, we have